Saving Electricity home

 Cellulose wins

-• Houses that catch fire burn more slowly with cellulose installed than with fiberglass.
+5. A test house burned more slowly with cellulose installed than with fiberglass. (more below)

 Houses with cellulose installed burn slower than those with fiberglass